feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 usermod -a -G sudo <your username>
 {% endhighlight %}

-This allows you to perform actions that require `root` priveledge by simply prepending the word `sudo` to the command.
+This allows you to perform actions that require `root` privilege by simply prepending the word `sudo` to the command.
 You may need to type your password to confirm your intentions.

 Login with new user: